ebarthur/cpp-dump/README.md

 # C++ Class Challenges and Practice Repository

 Welcome to the C++ Class Challenges and Practice repository!
-This repository is designed to be a central hub for challenges and practice work related to C++ programming.
-Whether you're a beginner looking to enhance your C++ skills or an experienced programmer wanting to reinforce your knowledge, you've come to the right place.

 ## Table of Contents
 - [Getting Started](#getting-started)